nil-two/ad/README.md

 ```
 $ eval "$(ad -w sh)"
-(Enable shell integration for sh)
+(Enable the shell integration for the shell compatible with Bourne Shell)

 $ eval "$(ad -w bash)"
-(Enable shell integration for bash)
+(Enable the shell integration for Bash)
 ```

 ### --help